xabbu42/Master/arbeit.md

 possibility to still use modus ponens with further restrictions in the non-self-referential subset of S4.
-Namely, to consider the global aspects of self-referentiality coming from correspondence of occurrences, it is necessary when combining two proofs to get a new proof, that the two proofs combined with the correct correspondences added are prehistoric-cycle-free.
-So we can only use modus ponens on two non-self-referential S4 theorems $A$ and $A → B$ if there are proofs of $A$ and $A → B$ such that the prehistoric relations of these proofs combined together with identifing the occurrences of $A$ in both proofs are prehistoric-cycle-free.
-In that case we get a prehistoric-cycle-free G3s proof for $B$ using cut elimination and corollary \ref{cutprehist}, which shows that $B$ is non-self-referential.
+Namely, to consider the global aspects of self-referentiality coming from correspondence of occurrences, it is necessary when combining two proofs, that the two proofs together with the correct correspondences added are prehistoric-cycle-free.
+So we can only use modus ponens on two non-self-referential S4 theorems $A$ and $A → B$ if there are proofs of $A$ and $A → B$ such that the prehistoric relations of these proofs combined, together with identifing the occurrences of $A$ in both proofs, are prehistoric-cycle-free.
+In that case we get a prehistoric-cycle-free G3s proof for $B$ using cut elimination and corollary \ref{cutprehist}, which shows that $B$ is also non-self-referential.

 Prehistoric relations and G3lp
 ------------------------------

 @pulver2010 [62] introduces the system LPG3 by expanding G3c with
-rules for the build up of justification terms with build in contraction as well as the new axioms (Axc) and (Axt).
-We will in our variant of G3lp use the same rules to build up terms, but replace the axioms with rules $(⊃ :)_c$ and $(⊃ :)_t$ to keep the prehistoric relations of the proof intact.
-As there is a proof for $⊃ A$ for any axiom $A$ and also for $A ⊃ A$ for any formula $A$, this two rules are equivalent to the two axioms and invertible.
+rules for the build up of justification terms as well as the new axioms (Axc) and (Axt).
+To ensure that the contraction lemma holds, all rules have to be invertible [@pulver2010 61] which is the reason that for LPG3 contracting variants of all the justification rules are used.
+Our variant G3lp will use the same rules to build up terms, but replace the axioms with rules $(⊃ :)_c$ and $(⊃ :)_t$ to keep the prehistoric relations of the proof intact.
+As there is a proof for $⊃ A$ for any axiom $A$ and also for
+$A ⊃ A$ for any formula $A$, this two rules are equivalent to the two axioms and invertible.

 As we already did with G3s, we will use the full system with all classical operators for examples, but only the minimal subset with $→$